blackwell-systems/LSP-MCP/README.md

 }
 ```

-Example for all open files:
+Example for all open files (recommended):
 ```json
 {
   "tool": "get_diagnostics",
   "arguments": {}
 }
 ```

+**Note for LLM Agents**: Using `get_diagnostics` without a `file_path` parameter is recommended as it provides more up-to-date results than file-specific queries.
+The global approach immediately reflects external file changes and is more reliable for detecting compilation errors across the entire project.

 ### set_log_level